Durban Radio Boat Club

 The Power Guys are in action on most Saturday mornings from 08h00

-The RCLaser Thursday Summer Series takes place every Thursday at 16h00 for racing at 16h30.
+There is now casual RCLaser sailing every Thursday at the earlier time of 16h00.
 This is organised thru the "WhatsApp Group"

 The Professional Loafer RCLasers sailors sail on Wednesday morning from about 10h00.
 This is followed by a braai every second Wednesday

-The next RCLaser Regatta will be the Mad March Regatta on Sunday 5th March 2017 at 10h30
+The next RCLaser Regatta will be the Merry May Regatta on Sunday 7th May 2017 at 10h00 for first start at 10h30